UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Following a strict timeline helps you avoid last-minute hassles when setting up household utilities.

 Knowing exactly when to cancel utilities when moving is the absolute secret to avoiding frustrating service gaps and expensive expedited connection fees.
 If you wait until moving week to manage these accounts, you might find yourself unpacking boxes in the dark or taking ice-cold showers.
-Utility companies handle hundreds of relocation requests daily, meaning appointment slots for technicians fill up quickly at the end of the month.

-2. Audit Your Current Utilities
+1. Audit Your Current Utility Providers

 Three people stand around a large checklist with a list of utilities to cancel before moving.